-Through a series of workshops across Cornwall, Mel Porter delighted our customers and Seasalt teams with a simple how-to for an arm-knitted wool blanket.
-Take a look at our film and have a go creating your own beautiful blanket to hunker down with this winter.
-We’d love to see what you make using #SeasaltArtsClub.
+Last year, Mel Porter delighted our customers and Seasalt teams with workshops across Cornwall, teaching a simple how-to for an arm-knitted wool blanket.
+Whilst we can’t get together in the same way this festive season, we think her cosy tutorial is perfect for wintery evenings hunkered down at home, and a wonderful celebration of beautiful yarns.
+Take a look at our film and have a go creating your own beautiful blanket.
+We’d love for you to stay connected with our creative community and share what you make using #SeasaltArtsClub.

 What you’ll need